 Understanding Personas

 Personas are particularly valuable when you work across multiple domains or need consistent, role-specific guidance.
-For example, a "Financial Analyst" persona can prioritize quantitative reasoning and cite regulatory frameworks, while a "Content Writer" persona focuses on clarity, tone, and audience engagement.
+A "Financial Analyst" persona can prioritize quantitative reasoning and regulatory frameworks, while a "Content Writer" persona focuses on clarity, tone, and audience engagement.

 Why Use Personas?